Paleo Carrot Cake Recipe to Celebrate Easter and Spring

-- In a large bowl, combine flour and spices (including baking soda).
+- In a large bowl, combine the dry ingredients (flour, baking soda, salt and spices).

-- In a separate bowl, mix the eggs, honey and oil.
+- In a separate bowl, mix together the eggs, honey, milk, vanilla, and melted coconut oil.

-- Pour into prepared pans and bake for about 40 minutes or until an inserted toothpick comes out clean.
+- Pour into prepared pans and bake for 40 minutes or until a toothpick comes out clean.

 I did try this recipe with all purpose flour as well.
 It worked fine.